kudajadridrizzle/kudajadri.website/src/File/About.md

 ---
-heading: "Kudajadri Drizzle – #1 in Wayanad Homestays & Top Homestays in Wayanad for Everyone"
+heading: "Kudajadri Drizzle – #1 in Wayanad Homestays & Top Homestays in Wayanad"
 ---
 ## **Wayanad Homestays with Heritage Charm and Modern Comfort**